A lot or a little?

 With the exception of Garfield's humor and his chemistry with Stone, this sequel doesn't hold a web string to Spider-Man 2.
 Many off-screen couples can't translate their personal relationship into on-screen chemistry, but real-life sweethearts Garfield and Stone are sizzling on camera, making the romantic subplot of this Spider-Man sequel the best reason to see the movie.
 That may sound heretical to some loyal superhero-movie fans, particularly tween boys, who -- like Fred Savage in The Princess Bride -- would rather skip all the kissing parts.
 But the truth is that this wise-cracking, canonical Spider-Man is at his most lovable when he's with the women he loves: clever girlfriend Gwen and devoted Aunt May.
 There are a few scenes between Peter and these supportive, loving women that are so evocative and touching that viewers may even get teary eyed.

-Families can talk about the amount of violence in superhero movies.
+Families can talk about the amount of violence in superhero movies like The Amazing Spider-Man 2.
 How does the fact that much of it is larger than life affect its impact?
 How is it different watching super villains get hurt than regular people?

 How does this film compare to other superhero stories?
 Do you prefer hero movies with just one star, or do you like bigger groups (a la The Avengers)?